Emkay27/Python-for-Data-Science/README.md

 ___At the end of the course I will recieve a badge that will show my accomplishment.___

-___Below are the links to my GitHub Gist which shows what I am learning and my progress in the IBM Cognative class course.___
+___Below are the links to my GitHub Gist and IBM Watson Studio which shows what I am learning and my progress in the IBM Cognative class course.___

 Discription                        | Links
 ---------------------------------- | --------------------------------------------------------